Committee advances proposal to create unaltered dog registry

 Proponents say the ordinance will cut back on illegal breeding.

-Michael Stockton, an animal control officer for Indianapolis, estimates up to 70,000 stray dogs roam the streets of Marion County.
+Michael Stockton, an animal control officer for Indianapolis, estimates up to 70,000 unaltered dogs roam the streets of Marion County.

 Stockton said, “Several months ago, an ACO (animal control officer) responded to a call for an animal-related disturbance.
 It turns out that a female dog that had recently given birth, was illegally tethered outside overnight, and was attacked by two stray dogs.”